raoulvd98/BattlePort/README.md

 # BattlePort
-BapptlePort, Destroy your enemy!
+BattlePort, Destroy your enemy!

-A game created by Simon de Bakker, Jeroen de Schepper and myself for a project at Hogeschool Rotterdam.
+A game created by Simon de Bakker, Jeroen de Schepper and Raoul van Duivenvoorde for a project at Hogeschool Rotterdam.